-The Office of Special Disability Programs (OSDP) provides Independent Living Services to individuals with the most severe impairments.
-MDRS receives federal grant funds through Title VII to provide independent living services.
+The Office of Special Disability Programs administers several programs that help provide Independent Living Services to individuals with the most severe impairments.
 Services offered significantly assist the individual to improve their ability to function more independently in the home and community.
 Services include specialized medical equipment and supplies, home modifications, vehicle modifications, and other services indicated in the State Plan for Independent Living.